Shopping Cart

 What Krill Oil Products Are Recommended?

-** These statements have not been evaluated by the Food and Drug Administration(FDA).
-This product is not intended to diagnose, treat, cure, or prevent any disease. **
+These claims have not been reviewed or approved by the Food and Drug Administration (FDA).
+This product is not designed to diagnose, treat, cure, or prevent any disease.

 Leave A Comments